aidinbii/my_blog/content/blog/family_tree.md

 At some point in life, a person gets interested in his identity.
 And one thing that contributes to it is his unique heritage.
 In general, by understanding our ancestor's triumphs, struggles, and stories, we gain insight into our own identities and develop a stronger sense of belonging.

 About five years ago I started to record my family tree and found this website [Family Echo](https://www.familyecho.com/#edit:START).
 Among other features, it is: free, private, and printable.
 You can share it with other members of your family and expand it together!
-You can also add photos and bios to each person.
+You can also add photos and bios to each member.
 Last but not least, create a backup by downloading it to a local machine.

 I imagine it can come in handy when meeting with distant relatives.
 You can fast check how you are related.